albertyang82/data_engineering_assessment/section_2/readme_section_2.md

 - [Addressing Analyst Queries](#addressing-analyst-queries)

 # Membership Application Pipeline
-Flow:
+Recap of Section 1:
-1. Applications submitted → dropped into a cloud storage/input folder (e.g., input/).
+1. Applications submitted and dropped the file into a cloud storage/input folder (e.g., input/) for processing.
-2. Processing job using Python:
+2. Engineers already implemented following logics using Python:
 	- Reads application file.
-	- Perform data validation.
+	- Perform data validation for mobile number, age, name and email.
 	- Determines Success or Fail application.
 	- Assigns Membership ID for successful applications.
-4. Routing:
+4. Output:
-	- Success → stored in success/ location.
+	- Successful applications → stored in success/ storage location.
-	- Fail → stored in fail/ location with reject reason.
+	- Failed applications → stored in fail/ storage location with reject reason.
 	- Archive -> stored processed file.
 5. Database Integration:
-	- Successful applications are loaded into the members table in PostgreSQL for transaction reference.
+	- Successful applications are loaded into the TB_MEMBERSHIP table in PostgreSQL for transaction reference.

 This ensures clean lineage and referenceability.